alsrlw/ansible-playbook-libsimple/README.md

 sudo apt-get install linode-cli sudo apt-get install liblwp-protocol-https-perl
 ```
-2. Open a command-line terminal and make a directory to store this repository; for example:
+2. Also make a directory to house this repository; for example:
 ```
 mkdir /home/user/vagrant_projects/libsimple
 ```